Kovan MRT station: History

 The announcement of Kovan station, along with the other NEL stations, in March 1996 caught the residents around the site by "surprise", as it was assumed there would be only one station in Hougang near the Hougang Central Bus Interchange.
 Many of the residents were reported to be "happy" as the NEL is expected to address their "transport woes" in the Upper Serangoon area.

 Contract C703 for the design and construction of the two-level Civil Defence underground stations (Kovan and Hougang) was awarded to Samsung Corporation Engineering & Construction Group at a contract sum of S$214.8 million (US$ million) in May 1997.
 The contract included the construction of 1.3 km twin-bored tunnels and 700 m of cut-and-cover tunnels.

 As the location of the utility pipes at the site was not well documented, the contractor had to manually excavate the site using equipment to determine their location, mitigating any damage to the pipes.
 After the pipes were unearthed, mechanised excavation could begin.
 To facilitate the station's construction and further development of the site, some residences, businesses and a temple had been bought over.

 During the MRT construction, a section of Upper Serangoon Road had to be realigned several times for the excavation works.
 Nevertheless, as the work was well-coordinated, little impact was made to the traffic as much as possible.
 Road capacity was "by and large" unaffected as most of the work was carried out underneath a metal decking.
 To avoid causing further inconvenience, the Land Transport Authority (LTA) also ensured that the carpark along Hougang Street 21 remained accessible for residents to carry out their daily activities without needing to park further away.

 The station opened on 20 June 2003 along with the other NEL stations.
 In light of the station's opening, the retail mall (renamed Heartland Mall Kovan) next to the station was renovated greatly, thus inviting chains such as Cold Storage and Pizza Hut to operate at the mall.
+In April 2011, a new lift and ramp were constructed which allowed barrier-free access to both sides of the station.